dustymabe/summit-2016-container-lab/GettingStarted.md

 The cool thing is, we actually launched the CDK VM by launching the above Vagrantfile.
 The CDK gives a couple options (through the use of [different Vagrantfiles](https://developers.redhat.com/download-manager/file/cdk-2.0.0.zip)) but in this case, we launched the "OpenShift in a Box" VM (aka rhel-ose in the cdk.zip).
 The CDK provides a simple to use and launch instance of the same OpenShift PaaS you would use at work.
 Why is a PaaS included in a product, much less a lab, focused on Containers?
 Well, the latest version of OpenShift, actually runs Docker Containers to host your "Platform" (in the PaaS sense) and your application.

 If you would like to explore the OpenShift Console, you can see it running in your OpenShift instance, if you open a browser.
 Let's go ahead and try it.
 Open Firefox from the Applications menu and navigate to `https://10.1.2.2:8443/console/`.
 Once it loads (and you bypass the bad certificate error), you can log in to the console using the default `admin/admin` or to see the less privileged experience, use `openshift-dev/devel` for the `username/password`.

-#### the following example doesn't seem to work for me in the VM (xip.io??)
-If you want to explore a little more (but this isn't necessary), you can actually create a new, sample application by clicking "New Project."
-Fill in some dummy "myname-test-project" for the Name field and click "Create."
-Now choose the nodejs-example (bottom right of the page) then click "Create" again.
-You will get a new page with the details of the new application.
-Now click "Continue to applicaiton."

-Once there, you will find a link to the newly created application.
-However, the application can take a minute or so to deploy, especially in the lab environment, so be patient and wait a bit before clicking the link.

 ## Back to Vagrant Walkthrough